chloepham18/Credit_Risk_NTC/README.md

 # 📊 NTC - Full Application: Credit Risk Modeling for New-To-Credit (NTC) Customers

-This project presents a full-stack data science workflow to analyze, clean, and model credit risk for New-To-Credit (NTC) customers.
-The objective is to build a predictive model that helps financial institutions assess the likelihood of charge-offs among individuals with little to no prior credit history.
+This project presents a practical data science workflow focusing on exploratory data analysis (EDA) and predictive modeling to assess credit risk for New-To-Credit (NTC) customers.
+The goal is to build a model that helps financial institutions estimate the likelihood of charge-offs among individuals with little to no prior credit history.
+Additionally, the project outlines an NTC Credit Underwriting Model & Strategy to support risk-based decision-making when approving credit applications from new-to-credit customers.

 ---